-The Frank Lappin Horsfall Jr. Awards are endowed by funds provided in memory of Dr. Horsfall by his many friends and family.
+The Frank Lappin Horsfall, Jr. Awards are endowed by funds provided in memory of Dr. Horsfall by his many friends and family.
 They are continued evidence of his concern for students manifest during his directorship of the Sloan-Kettering Division.

-Two awards are available annually to students of the Sloan-Kettering Division: one to that student who, in the opinion of the Committee of the Faculty of the Sloan-Kettering Division, has been most distinguished especially in the Qualifying Examination, and one to that student who, in the opinion of the Committee of the Faculty of the Sloan-Kettering Division, has similarly been most distinguished especially in the Admission to Doctoral Candidacy Examination.
+Two Awards are available annually to students of the Sloan-Kettering Division: one to that student who, in the opinion of the Committee of the Faculty of the Sloan-Kettering Division, has distinguished himself especially in the Qualifying Examination, and one to that student who, in the opinion of the Committee of the Faculty of the Sloan-Kettering Division, has similarly distinguished himself especially in the Admission to Doctoral Candidacy Examination.